One Day Crowns (Caps)

 What is a dental crown?

-Dental crowns are sometimes called a “cap” and this is an easy way to think about it.
+A crown is sometimes called a “cap” and this is an easy way to think about it.
 A crown is designed to fit over your existing tooth, much like a hard hat that goes on your head to protect what lies underneath.
+A dental crown is one of the many comprehensive dentistry services we offer.

 Why would I want a crown?